TIBCOSoftware/bw6-plugin-maven/README.md

 k.
 Select the goal as "install" for creating the EAR file and installing it to local Maven Repository.

+## Sample BW6 Project with poms setup to make use of bw6-maven-plugin
+See (Samples/bw6/JWT/README.md)[bw6-maven-plugin/blob/master/Samples/bw6/JWT/README.md] for a somewhat complex example BW6 application that has a BW6 shared module dependency which in turn has third-party lib depencies - fully managed by Maven.

 ## Contributing to the Plug-in

 If you'd like to contribute to this plug-in, please reach out to integration-pm@tibco.com